-There are currently drugs identified as MAT (Medication assisted treatment) medications that have been shown to dramatically improve recovery rates.
+There are currently drugs identified as MAT (Medication-assisted treatment) medications that have been shown to dramatically improve recovery rates.
 I want to start listing some info on these drugs in a digestible way for people in recovery both inside and outside of Sober Livings.
-Our first medication is Campral.
+Serenity Falls first medication is Campral.

 Benefits of Campral

--Campral may reduce the post-acute withdrawal symptoms (PAWS); i.e. sweating, anxiety and sleep disturbances, as well as physical and emotional discomfort.
-These are some of the most common complaints we hear about in sober livings.
+Campral may reduce the post-acute withdrawal symptoms (PAWS); i.e. sweating, anxiety and sleep disturbances, as well as physical and emotional discomfort.
+These are some of the most common complaints we hear about in sober living.

 Campral is not addictive itself and can be stopped immediately without tapering the doses.

 Campral is safe to use with alcohol or benzodiazepine and can be used during active alcoholism.

 It is not hard on the liver which can be important with chronic alcoholics.